For the fall of 2022 we will have two groups of elementary students: a new 1st grade and a combined group of 7th/8th graders.

 Compensation: Hourly- $25/hr. onsite Full-Time Salary-$36,000/yr. prorated for partial school year.
 You will be responsible for obtaining your own health insurance.

 Lesson preparation, gathering any necessary supplies, submitting receipts for supply reimbursement, gaining approval for any teaching supplies expenses before they are incurred, possible recess supervision, and general fun-loving engagement with students, colleagues, and parents.
+Teachers must be physically able to traverse rugged outdoor terrain, endure time outdoors in all kinds of weather, and lift or move classroom furniture or supplies as needed.

 Student Assessment Report Writing - We teach in 4-week blocks of intensive focus on certain “main lesson” subjects.
 At the end of the block, the teacher writes a narrative report to send to the parents describing the quality of each student’s participation in class, the quality of their work, any areas of particular struggle, highlights of social or subject matter related contributions, and a statement about the general level of understanding the student was ultimately able to demonstrate.